 - Burn when outdoors on picnic tables or porches to help repel insects

-- Burn indoors for pleasant scent, and also to repel insects when windows are opened
+- Burn indoors for a pleasant scent, and also to repel insects when windows are opened.

-- Gift to friends and family who are outdoorsman or who camp frequently
+- Gift it to friends and family who are outdoorsmen or who camp frequently.

 More DIY Projects: